FLCAC-admin/uslci-content/docs/submission_handbook/04-resources/04-App-H.md

 ## Step 4: USE THE REPOSITORY IN OPENLCA

-Now you have a clean copy (as a separate database) of the Commons repository.
+Now you have a clean copy (as a separate database) of the desired Commons repository.
 You can use this data in any of your projects by importing an **_“entire database”_** of an **_“existing database”_** and select the clean copy for import into your project database.

 ![](https://github.com/uslci-admin/uslci-content/blob/dev/images/6.%20Import%20entire%20database.png)